 The Limestone District School Board Multi-Year Accessibility Plan can be found at www.limestone.on.ca/Accessibility.
 This plan not only identifies the process for the completion of the short and long term projects described above but also reflects the process of meeting the requirements of the Ontarians with Disabilities Act 2001 (ODA) Accessibility for Ontarians with Disability Act 2005 (AODA) and compliance to Reg.
-429/07, Customer Service Standards; homenstance.org/homenst
+429/07, Customer Service Standards; Help You?; and compliance with the Integrated Accessibility Standards Regulations; Reg 191/11.

-17. Transportation
+18. Transportation